The Bay of Quinte Greens want to thank everyone who voted to elect Erica Charlton for public school board trustee for

 Young, smart, and savvy – Erica Charlton was born and raised in the County where she has a wide circle of friends and family.
 As a girl, Erica excelled in almost every sport and competed in pretty much every sports field and arena in the County.
 Her memories are of biking everywhere – to the beach, see friends or stop-in at a local establishment.
 She knows this place, how much it has to offer, and how important it is to care for it.

 Erica studied at Carleton University where she obtained her degree in Law and Psychology.
 At the same time, she was a highly successful retail manager in wireless communications and received many leadership awards.
 In her spare time, she volunteered for CKCU Radio, including co-producing and co-hosting a weekly, live radio show.
-Now, back in the County, Erica is the mother of two young children and is in the midst of changing her career to computer technology.
+Now, back in the County, Erica is the mother of a busy 5-year old and understands the issues that face us all in public education.

 Lori spent her career in healthcare.
 Over the past 5 years her concern for the environment prompted her to get involved in politics.

 In 2019 Lori was a part of the creation of the Bay of Quinte Green Party of Ontario Constituency Association.
 She joined as an executive Member at Large and later stepped into the role of President.
 In 2020 she was awarded the Rising Star award by the Green Party of Ontario in recognition of the work she has done to promote the Green Party of Ontario in the Bay of Quinte

 Chief Financial Officer

 Don grew up in England and moved to Canada in his early 20’s for his postgraduate studies, and spent his career working in the field of science & technology.
 He moved to Prince Edward County in 2013, and became a hop farmer and active community member.